Battle of Flores (1592): First engagements

 The fleet sailed further south, and by the end of May encountered the Santa Clara, an armed, 600-ton Spanish galleon, just off Cape St. Vincent.
 The English captured the ship after heavy resistance, taking whatever goods the Spanish had failed to retrieve from her burnt-out hull.
 She was carrying a large amount of ironware valued at £7,000 and was sailing to Sanlúcar de Barrameda where further freight was destined for the West Indies.
 With the capture, the fleet separated, leaving the prize and goods in the hands of Frobisher and Clifford.

-As the fleet continued south from the Cape in early June, Burrough in the Roebuck took a Spanish flyboat after a long chase that brought him near the Spanish coast.
+As the fleet continued south from the Cape in early June, Burgh in the Roebuck took a Spanish flyboat after a long chase that brought him near the Spanish coast.
 The flyboat's master revealed that a great fleet was prepared at Cadiz and Sanlúcar de Barrameda.
 Having received intelligence that Raleigh was fitted out with a strong force for the West Indies, Philip II of Spain had provided a large fleet to oppose Raleigh and to escort the rich East India carracks to port.
 Don Alonso de Bazán, brother to the Marquis of Santa Cruz and Captain General of the Armada, was to pursue and intercept Raleigh's fleet.
-As Burrough's men were burning the flyboat, part of the Spanish fleet was spotted, and Burrough, having rejoined his own fleet, soon sailed to the Azores.
+As Burgh's men were burning the flyboat, part of the Spanish fleet was spotted, and Burgh, having rejoined his own fleet, soon sailed to the Azores.

 Further north off Portugal, Frobisher's position became untenable, although he captured a prize fresh from Brazil laden with sugar heading to Lisbon on 18 June and a few days later captured a Spanish caravel.
 Frobisher's group returned to England from Cape St. Vincent having missed Alvaro de Bazán's fleet further south.

 Battle

-Burrough did not have to wait long: on 25 June his scout ships spotted a large vessel approaching them near Corvo Island, the northernmost of the Azores.
+Burgh did not have to wait long: on 25 June his scout ships spotted a large vessel approaching them near Corvo Island, the northernmost of the Azores.